DeveloperTroy/WaterBillin/README.md

 Secure and reliable data handling

 The Water Billing System is designed to streamline water utility operations by providing a simple, efficient, and professional platform for managing customers and billing activities.
+This system has been developed by Abdulrhaman Kimbo whose regostration 14323011/T.24 ICTB in Mzumbe University